rvvincelli/rvvincelli.github.io/_posts/10101-2-3-impala-incremental-updates.md

 LOCATION '/user/ricky/dealership/cars/base';
 ```

-If the timestamp field is [properly](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/impala_timestamp.html) formatted is parsed automatically into the desired type, otherwise it will turn out null.
+If the timestamp field is [properly](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/impala_timestamp.html) formatted it is parsed automatically into the desired type, otherwise it will turn out null.
 This is the base table and needs to be created only once - if the script is retried it won't be recreated.

 In the very same way we create now a table importing the new data: